The Platform Value System

 1. Price the Platform

 We construct your fee-related earnings the way a buyer would, benchmark your margin and durability, and compute your implied enterprise value at market multiples.
 The output is a number most founders have never seen: the Platform Value Gap, the dollar difference between the firm today and the same firm at benchmark margin and durability.
-It is usually eight figures.
+For scale: the illustrative worked model in Appendix A of The Platform CEO — a composite $2B manager, with no client data behind it — puts that gap at roughly $37 million.
 We also name the single constraint that most limits the number.

 Phase Two · Build